AdiKul1294/Group3-POPL-Project/README.md

 ![note_rs_memory](https://github.com/AdiKul1294/Group3-POPL-Project/assets/101890168/18e43d33-3c9e-4fb9-9d31-9920da9d994e)

 **Rust consumes  less percentage of memory than JavaScript because of better memory management.
 It happens because the heap memory gets deallocated as soon as the lifetime of the element is over or the scope of the function is over.**

 ## Potential for future Works.

+1. Multi-threading
+   We can implement multi-threading in this project to ensure a larger number of users executing parallelly.
+This will ensure concurrency and parallel execution for multiple users.
+2. Performance Benchmarking:
+    Conduct thorough performance benchmarks to quantify the impact of Rust's memory safety mechanisms on microservices compared to JavaScript.
+Evaluate factors such as execution speed, resource consumption, and scalability under varying workloads.

+3. Security Analysis:

+     Extend the study to include a comprehensive security analysis, examining potential vulnerabilities and attack vectors in microservices written in Rust and JavaScript.
+     Explore how each language handles security-related concerns, such as buffer overflows or injection attacks.